kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 [Another recent study](https://pmc.ncbi.nlm.nih.gov/articles/PMC9586273/pdf/pnas.202210412.pdf) found that over long periods of time, cardinal measures of personal wellbeing were correlated with objective outcomes (such as moving to a new neighborhood if unhappy where you live), suggesting that cardinal judgments are not always noisy or idiosyncratic.

 The question of cardinal vs ordinal judgments is far from settled, and much depends on the specifics of the problem and the audience.
-However, it does seems that in the setting of decentralized capital allocation by a large and heterogenous group of voters, that cardinal judgments should be -- at the very least -- the default.
+However, it does seems that in the setting of decentralized capital allocation by a large and heterogenous group of voters, that ordinal judgments should be -- at the very least -- the default.

 ## Audience Selection